-Senior Associate Dean, Student & Alumni Affairs
+Dr. Julie Avina, MA, EdD, Senior Associate Dean of Student and Alumni Affairs

 Julie Avina loves bicycles.
 The beauty and sophistication of their gears, the dynamics behind how they work, the way they transport people in magnificently efficient ways.
 They have helped her get where she is, take part in races to benefit the causes she believes in and get to know better the people and places she so dearly loves.

-It makes sense then that Julie is our hub, connecting the spokes at the School of Global Public Health of NYU as our Associate Dean of Student and Alumni Affairs, where she maps new paths for our student body and motors the relationships behind their entire experience here at GPH.
+It makes sense then that Julie is our hub, connecting the spokes at the School of Global Public Health of NYU as our Senior Associate Dean of Student and Alumni Affairs, where she maps new paths for our student body and motors the relationships behind their entire experience here at GPH.

 She is the embodiment of the Global Network University that is NYU, worked here for nearly a decade.
 She has served in numerous key roles including as Executive Director for Opportunity Programs, where she oversaw $24 million in grants.
 She has been an Associate Vice Provost, Academic Advisor, Associate Vice Chancellor and Dean of Students at NYU-Abu Dhabi in its critical, formative first years.